iScre3m/solvd-ta-nahuelsanabria/README.md

 - Use at least 5 different methods from StringUtils and 5 from FileUtils.
 - To process some strings and some files on your local computer.
 - Put code for this task into separate runner class with main() method

+Homework 9:

+1. Use at least 3 lambda functions from the java.util.function package in your hierarchy.

+2. Create 2 custom Lambda functions (your own functional interfaces) with generics and use them in your hierarchy.

+3. Create 3 complex Enums(with fields, methods, blocks) and use them in your hierarchy.

+Homework 10:

+1. Add 5 collection streaming in the hierarchy with terminal and non-terminal operations in your hierarchy.

+2. Using reflection extract information(modifiers, return types, parameters, etc) about fields, constructors, methods.
+   Create object of your hierarchy class and call method using the only reflection.

+Homework 11:

+1. Create Connection Pool.
+Use collection (or map) for storing of Connection details from “java.util.concurrent” package.
+Connection class may be mocked.
+The pool should be threadsafe and lazy initialized.

+2. Initialize your Pool instance with maximum 5 threads.

+3. Load your Connection Pool using 2 separate threads (1 Runnable instance and 1 Thread instance) and java Thread Pool (of 5 threads).
+So that you’ll have 7 threads in total.
+5 threads should be able to get the connection from your Pool.
+2 Threads should wait for the next available connection.
+The program should wait as well.

+4. Implement 4th part but with Future and CompletionStage.

+List of classes you’ll need:

+Connection (simple class that will represent instance of DB connection)

+ConnectionPool
+- limit of threads
+- collection/map for current connections state
+- connect() - will return Connection object OR throw Exception saying about unavailable connections
+- disconnect() - will release connection from storage

+ClientsRunner
+- concurrent threads holder which uses ConnectionPool and calls connect()/disconnect() methods of it in threads